 While there is a way for Canadians or any non-U.S. resident to get some or all of the 30% withholding tax back, it unfortunately means having to deal with the IRS.
 For the most part, IRS tax refund regulations and forms are both difficult and confusing, says Sacks.

 “Refund Management Services has successfully completed the most U.S. gambling tax refunds for Canadians and other non-U.S. residents since 1998,” Sacks concludes.
-“We have a CA designation and are certified agents of the IRS for filing W-7 applications.
+“We have a CA designation and are certified Certified acceptance agents for filing W-7 applications.
 On top of that, Refund Management Services has never been refused an eligible refund and can get gambling winnings refunded in as little as six to nine weeks depending on when you’ve won.”

 To find out how Refund Management Services can help with U.S. gambling tax recovery for both pros and amateur gamblers, visit www.RefundManagement.com.